focus-lock vs react-focus-lock vs react-focus-trap

 • react-focus-trap:

-Select react-focus-trap if you require a more robust solution that provides advanced focus trapping capabilities in React applications.
-It offers features like auto-focus on mount, focus restoration on unmount, and customizable focus behavior, making it suitable for complex UI interactions.
+Opt for react-focus-trap if you require a more feature-rich solution for focus management in React applications.
+It offers advanced capabilities like handling nested traps, managing focus on component mount and unmount, and providing more control over focus behavior, making it ideal for complex interfaces that demand precise focus management.

 README for focus-lock